RoshanALokhande/MediBuddy/readme.md

 This is an AI-powered multimodal medical assistant that allows users (patients) to ask questions via voice, image, or both.
 The bot responds like a professional doctor using LLMs and text-to-speech technology.

 # Features
- Voice-to-Text: Patients can ask questions using voice.
+1. Voice-to-Text: Patients can ask questions using voice.
- Medical Image Analysis: Upload medical images (X-rays, skin issues, etc.).
+2. Medical Image Analysis: Upload medical images (X-rays, skin issues, etc.).
- AI Doctor Response: Uses an LLM (Meta LLaMA) to analyze and respond.
+3. AI Doctor Response: Uses an LLM (Meta LLaMA) to analyze and respond.
- Text-to-Speech Output: Converts the response into a doctor-like voice.
+4. Text-to-Speech Output: Converts the response into a doctor-like voice.

 # Tech Stack
-Python 3.x
+1.Python 3.x
-Gradio for UI
+2.Gradio for UI
-Whisper + GROQ API for Speech-to-Text
+4.Whisper + GROQ API for Speech-to-Text
-Meta LLaMA (via Groq API) for response generation ElevenLabs / gTTS for Text-to-Speech dotenv for secure key handling
+5.Meta LLaMA (via Groq API) for response generation 6.ElevenLabs / gTTS for Text-to-Speech
+7.dotenv for secure key handling

 # Project Setup Guide